Inside (Monica song)

 "Inside" is a song from American singer Monica's second studio album, The Boy Is Mine.
-It was released only in Europe as the album's fourth single in April 1999.
+It was released only in Europe as the album's first promotional single in April 1999.
 The video, directed by Earle Sebastian (known for his work for Madonna, Mary J. Blige, Destiny's Child, among others) only received airplay in Europe as promotion for the album.

 Background and release

 "Inside" was the fourth release overall from The Boy Is Mine and the only official release in Europe.
-The CD version of the single features various remixes produced by Masters at work.
-The song became Monica's first official single not reaching the charts in the United Kingdom.
+The CD version of the song features various remixes produced by Masters at work.
+The song became Monica's first official release not reaching the charts in the United Kingdom.

 Format and track listings

-These are the formats and track listings of major single-releases of "Inside."
+These are the formats and track listings of major releases of "Inside."